ericleee0119/AIFitness/README.md

 2. Keypoint Detection (Mobile)
 3. CodeBlock
 4. cvui
 5. Algorithm to compare the action between teachers and students
+6. hierarchical clustering
-6. TCP
+7. TCP
-7. RTSP
+8. RTSP
 ...

+## Teacher Part:
+We will give some rules to the teacher when they record their actions.
+When they press the start button, we will show a clock to countdown, the teacher needs to pose their first fitness posture in time.
+Then, at every intermediate point, the teacher thinks can stop and wait for the student, the teacher needs to keep this posture and wait for a few seconds for the system to mark this posture as an Interrupt point